 American Icon: Martin Luther King Jr

 History is made up of great men and women who stood up in the face of oppression and opposition to make the world a better place.
 One of the greatest people to ever walk the surface of the earth is one Martin Luther King Jr. The mention of his name is sure to bring a series of mixed reactions amongst his supporters and critics.
 Regardless, Luther King Jr. remains one of the most influential men of the 20th century.
 His legacy has lived into the 21st century and has shaped the present realities of the American nation.
-On the 15th of January, the United States celebrated the Martin Luther King Day, a day that marks King’s birthday and which is set aside to remember Martin Luther King Jr. for his role in the Civil Rights Movement.
+On the third Monday of January, the United States celebrates the Martin Luther King Day, a day that marks King’s birthday (the 15th) and is set aside to remember Martin Luther King Jr. for his role in the Civil Rights Movement.

 Martin Luther King Jr. was a social activist and Baptist minister who played a key role in the American Civil Rights Movement from the mid-1950s until his assassination in 1968.
 King sought equality and human rights for African Americans, the economically disadvantaged and all victims of injustice through peaceful protest.
 He was the driving force behind watershed events such as the Montgomery Bus Boycott and the 1963 March on Washington, which helped bring about such landmark legislation as the Civil Rights Act and the Voting Rights Act.
 King was awarded the Nobel Peace Prize in 1964 and is remembered each year on Martin Luther King Jr. Day, a U.S. federal holiday since 1986.